-To identify novel loci regulating mouse respiratory organ formation, we conducted a largescale forward genetic screen using ethylnitrosourea (ENU) mutagenesis.
-One of the recessive mutants identified in this screen exhibits lower body weight (figure 1a, b and supplementary figure S1A, B), decreased nose to anus length (supplementary figure S1A, C), a shortened trachea (figure 1c, d and supplementary figure S1D), fewer cartilage rings (figure 1c, e), a narrowed tracheal lumen (figure 1f, g), but WT-like respiratory rate (supplementary figure S1E).
+To identify novel loci regulating mouse respiratory organ formation, we conducted a large-scale forward genetic screen using ENU mutagenesis.
+One of the recessive mutants identified in this screen exhibits lower body weight (figure 1a and b and supplementary figure S1a and b), decreased nose to anus length (supplementary figure S1a and c), a shortened trachea (figure 1c and d and supplementary figure S1d), fewer cartilage rings (figure 1c and e), a narrowed tracheal lumen (figure 1f and g), but WT-like respiratory rate (supplementary figure S1e).
 These mutant animals are born in the expected Mendelian ratio, indicating that this mutation does not cause embryonic lethality.
 To identify the phenotype-causing mutation, we performed whole-exome sequencing of G4 genomic DNA samples and identified Fbn2, which encodes an ECM glycoprotein, as a candidate gene (figure 1h).
-Next, we carried out genetic linkage analysis by genotyping 189 G4, G5 and G6 mutant animals and found complete linkage between the tracheal phenotypes and the Fbn2^{T2547A/T2547A} allele (figure 1i).
+Next, we carried out genetic linkage analysis by genotyping 189 G4, G5 and G6 mutant animals and found complete linkage between the tracheal phenotypes and the $Fbn2^{T2547A/T2547A}$ allele (figure 1i).
 The identified allele carries a nonsense mutation (c.T2547A) at a highly conserved amino acid (figure 1j), which is predicted to cause a truncated protein with 848 amino acids (p.C849X) (figure 1k).
-We then carried out a complementation test by crossing mice carrying the ENU-induced Fbn2 allele (Fbn2^{T2547A/+}) with mice carrying a Fbn2 deletion allele [27], and found that complementation did not occur in the Fbn2^{-/T2547A} double heterozygous animals (figure 11), indicating that loss of Fbn2 function is likely responsible for the observed tracheal phenotypes in the Fbn2^{T2547A/T2547A} mice.
-To further test the role of Fbn2 in tracheal development, we analyzed tracheal formation in Fbn2^{-/-} mice.
-Fbn2^{-/-} mice exhibit a shortened trachea with fewer and fractured cartilage rings (supplementary figure S2A-C) and disorganized SM (supplementary figure S2C, D).
-Fbn2^{-/-} mice have been reported to exhibit skeletal limb abnormalities [27].
-We thus examined limb formation in Fbn2^{T2547A/T2547A} mice.
-Interestingly, Fbn2^{T2547A/T2547A} mice exhibit bilateral syndactyly of the central digits in the hindlimbs as early as E13.5 (supplementary figure S3A), and until adulthood (supplementary figure S3B, C).
-However, we observed no significant phenotype in Fbn2^{T2547A/T2547A} forelimbs (supplementary figure S3D-F).
-To test for a possible role of Fbn2 in lung development, we analyzed the intrapulmonary airways and the lungs.
-Fbn2^{T2547A/T2547A} mice exhibit cartilage formation defects in the intrapulmonary airways (supplementary figure S4A-D).
-However, we observed no significant phenotype in lung branching morphogenesis (supplementary figure S5A, B), alveologenesis (supplementary figure S5C, D), or lung cell differentiation (supplementary figure S6A-I) in Fbn2^{T2547A/T2547A} animals.
-In addition, we examined tracheal tube formation and limb patterning in $Fbn2^{T2547A/+}$ animals. $Fbn2^{T2547A/+}$ mice exhibit WT-like tracheal length (supplementary figure S7A, B), cartilage formation (supplementary figure S7A, C), SM cell orientation (supplementary figure S7D, E) and limb patterning (supplementary figure S7F), indicating haplosufficiency of Fbn2.
+We then carried out a complementation test by crossing mice carrying the ENU-induced Fbn2 allele (Fbn2^{T2547A/+}) with mice carrying a Fbn2 deletion allele [27], and found that complementation did not occur in the Fbn2-/T2547A double-heterozygous animals (figure 11), indicating that loss of Fbn2 function is likely to be responsible for the observed tracheal phenotypes in the $Fbn2^{T2547A/T2547A}$ mice.
+To further test the role of Fbn2 in tracheal development, we analysed tracheal formation in $Fbn2^{-/-}$ mice. $Fbn2^{-/-}$ mice exhibit a shortened trachea with fewer and fractured cartilage rings (supplementary figure S2a-c) and disorganised smooth muscle (supplementary figure S2c and d). $Fbn2^{-/-}$ mice have been reported to exhibit skeletal limb abnormalities [27].
+We thus examined limb formation in $Fbn2^{T2547A/T2547A}$ mice.
+Interestingly, $Fbn2^{T2547A/T2547A}$ mice exhibit bilateral syndactyly of the central digits in the hindlimbs as early as E13.5 (supplementary figure S3a), and until adulthood (supplementary figure S3b and c).
+However, we observed no significant phenotype in Fbn2^{T2547A/T2547A} forelimbs (supplementary figure S3d-f).
+To test for a possible role of Fbn2 in lung development, we analysed the intrapulmonary airways and the lungs.
+Fbn2^{T2547A/T2547A} mice exhibit cartilage formation defects in the intrapulmonary airways (supplementary figure S4a-d).
+However, we observed no significant phenotype in lung branching morphogenesis (supplementary figure S5a and b), alveologenesis (supplementary figure S5c and d), or lung cell differentiation (supplementary figure S6a-i) in Fbn2^{T2547A/T2547A} animals.
+In addition, we examined tracheal tube formation and limb patterning in Fbn2^{T2547A/+} animals.
+Fbn2^{T2547A/+} mice exhibit WT-like tracheal length (supplementary figure S7a and b), cartilage formation (supplementary figure S7a and c), smooth muscle cell orientation (supplementary figure S7d and e) and limb patterning (supplementary figure S7f), indicating haplosufficiency of Fbn2.
 Altogether, these findings strongly suggest that Fbn2 regulates tracheal tube formation.

-FBN2 surrounds tracheal SM cells and chondroblasts
+FBN2 surrounds tracheal smooth muscle cells and chondroblasts